Denoising Prior Driven Deep Neural Network for Image Restoration: Denoising Prior Driven Deep Neural Network

 \section{Denoising Prior Driven Deep Neural Network}

 In general, \textbf{Algorithm 1} requires many iterations to converge and is computationally expensive.
 Moreover, the parameters and the denoiser cannot be jointly optimized in an end-to-end training manner.
 To address these issue, here we propose to unfold the \textbf{Algorithm 1} into a deep network of the architecture shown in Fig. \ref{fig:network} (a).
-The network exactly executes $K$ iterations of \textbf{Algorithm 1}.
-The input degraded image $\ty\in \mathbb{R}^{n_y}$ first goes through a linear layer parameterized by the degradation matrix $\tA\in \mathbb{R}^{n_y\times m_x}$ for an initial estimate $\tx^{(0)}$. $\tx^{(0)}$ is then fed into the linear layer parameterized by matrix $\bar{\tA}\in \mathbb{R}^{m_x\times m_x}$, whose output is added with $\tx^{(0)}$ weighted by $\delta_1$ via a shortcut connection.
-The updated $\tx^{(1)}$ is fed into the denoiser module, whose structure is shown in Fig. \ref{fig:network}(b).
-The denoised signal $\tv^{(1)}$ is fed into the linear layer parameterized by $\bar{\tA}$, whose output is further added with $\tx^{(0)}$ and $\tv^{(1)}$ via two shortcut connections for the updated $\tx^{(2)}$.
-Such a process is repeated $K$ times.
-In our implementation, $K=6$ was always used.
-Instead of using fixed weights, all the weights ($\delta_1$, $\delta_{k,1}$, $\delta_{k,2}$, $k=1,2,\cdots, K$) involved in the $K$ recurrent stages can be discriminatively learned through end-to-end training.
+The network exactly executes $T$ iterations of \textbf{Algorithm 1}.
+The input degraded image $\ty\in \mathbb{R}^{n_y}$ first goes through a linear layer parameterized by the degradation matrix $\tA\in \mathbb{R}^{n_y\times m_x}$ for an initial estimate $\tx^{(0)}$. $\tx^{(0)}$ is then fed into the denoiseing module and the linear layer parameterized by matrix $\bar{\tA}\in \mathbb{R}^{m_x\times m_x}$.
+The denoised signal $\tv^{(1)}$ weighted by $\delta_{1,1}$ is then added with the output of the linear layer $\bar{\tA}$ and $\tA^{\top}\ty$ weighted by $\delta_{1,2}$ via a shortcut connection to obtain the updated $\tx^{(1)}$.
+The structure of the denoising module is shown in Fig. \ref{fig:network}(b).
+Such a process is repeated $T$ times.
+In our implementation, $T=6$ was always used.
+Instead of using fixed weights, all the weights $\delta_{t,1}$, $\delta_{t,2}$, $t=1,2,\cdots, T$ involved in the $T$ recurrent stages can be discriminatively learned through end-to-end training.
 Regarding the denoising module, as we are using a DCNN-based denoiser that contains a large number of parameters, we enforce all the denoising modules to share the same parameters to avoid over-fitting.

 The linear layers $\tA^{\top}$ and $\bar{\tA}$ are also trainable for a typical degradation matrix $\tA$.
 For image denoising, $\tA=\tA^{\top}=\tI$, and $\bar{\tA}$ also reduces to a weighted identity matrix $\bar{\tA}=\lambda\tI$, where $\lambda=1-\delta(1+\eta)$.
 For image deblurring, the layer $\tA^{\top}$ can be simply implemented with a convolutional layer.
 The layer $\bar{\tA}=a\tI-\delta\tA^{\top}\tA$ can also be computed efficiently by convolutional operations.
 The weight $a$ and filters correspond to $\tA^{\top}$ and $\tA$ can also be discriminatively learned.
 For image super-resolution, two types of degradation operators are considered: the Gaussian downsampling and the bicubic downsampling.
 For Gaussian downsampling, $\tA=\tD\tH$, where $\tH$ and $\tD$ denote the Gaussian blur matrix and the downsampling matrix, respectively.
 In this case, the layer $\tA^{\top}=\tH^{\top}\tD^{\top}$ corresponds to first upsample the input LR image by zero-padding and then convolute the upsampled image with a filter.
 Layer $\bar{\tA}$ can also be efficiently computed with convolution, downsampling and upsampling operations.
 All convolutional filters involved in these operations can be discriminatively learned.
 For bicubic downsampling, we simply use the bicubic interpolator function with scaling factor $s$ and $1/s$ ($s=2,3,4$) to implement the matrix-vector multiplications $\tA^{\top}\ty$ and $\tA\tx$, respectively.